 Just like your first year, you will be notified when your application goes from inscrita to registrada/admitida.

 Someone from the office where you sent your form to looks over your application, checks to make sure the Profex one is correct to and then goes into the back office (or what I assume) and changes your status.
 In a smaller region like Galicia, this will most likely happen in February or March.
 In Madrid, it should happen in March or April.

 And then that lovely day when you receive an email with the subject line: adjudicación de plaza, which is your regional placement assignment!
 You’ll have about 3 days to accept and then you will receive your assignment letter (carta de nombramiento) not too long after that.

-Note: The year I switched to Madrid, I received my regional placement around mid-May and didn’t get my carta de nombramiento until mid-July.
+Note: The year I switched to Madrid, I received my regional placement around mid-May and didn’t get my carta de nombramiento until mid-July, about 10 days after the current school year ended in the city.
 If you are switching to Madrid or are renewing in the region, you’re going to have to sit tight and wait a bit longer during these steps.